Anton Webern: 1924–1945: Formal coherence and expansion

 Schoenberg exploited combinatorial properties of particular tone rows, but Webern focused on prior aspects of a row's internal organization.
 He exploited small, invariant pitch subsets (or partitions) symmetrically derived via inversion, retrograde, or both (retrograde inversion).
-He understood his compositional (and precompositional) work with reference to ideas about growth, morphology, and unity that he found represented in Goethe's Urpflanze and in Goethean science more generally.
+He understood his compositional (and precompositional) work with reference to ideas about growth, morphology, and unity that he found represented in Goethe's Urpflanze (proto-plant) and in Goethean science more generally.
 (Note: Webern wrote, "What you see here (retrograde, canon, etc.—it is always the same) is not to be thought of as "Kunststückerln" [artistic tricks]—that would be ridiculous!")

 The tone row from Webern's Variations for Orchestra, Op.
 30, has only two intervals (minor seconds and minor thirds) and is derived from two hexachords or three tetrachords, yielding half as many basic tone-row forms and ensuring a unity of chords and motives.